OpenBusinessAPI/doc/v1/auth.md

 * **`publickey`**: string, please use that temporary key for the next auth request
 * **`validuntil`** : peremption delay in seconds for the temporary key, then you have to ask for a new one

-Note: during that step the server will build a couple of private&public key, it store the private one and returns the public in "publickey" json field, then the client will use the public key to crypt the password
+Note: during that step the server will build a couple of private&public key, it store the public one and returns the private in "tmpkey" json field, then the client will use that key to crypt the password

 ### auth parameters

 * **login** string, example eric@obapi.org
-* **password** string (password crypted with publickey from the previous step)
+* **password** string (password crypted with the key from the previous step)
 * **action: auth**
 * **method** POST : (POST /obapi/v1/auth)